Tribler/tribler/doc/Tribler REST API.md

 ## `DELETE /mychannel/rssfeed/{feedurl}`

 Delete a RSS feed from your channel.
 Returns error 404 if the RSS feed that is being removed does not exist.
 Note that the rss feed url should be URL-encoded.

+## `POST /mychannel/recheckfeeds`

+Rechecks all rss feeds in your channel.
+Returns error 404 if you channel does not exist.

 ## `GET /mychannel/playlists`